zachlewis/mold/docs/Configuration.md

 #### commands
 These are the commands that will be run in the container to do testing and building.

+#### cache
+If set to true it caches the build image to be reused on the next run.
+By default it is set to false.

 ## Artifacts
-Artifacts are docker images to be built using the data available from the build step.
+Artifacts are docker images to be built **using the data available from the build step**.
+This is accomplished by using the working directory as context to the docker image build process.

-Using the specified Dockerfile and name, image are built which may be published to a registry based on conditional parameters.
+Using the specified Dockerfile and name, images are built which may be published to a registry based on conditional parameters.
 This is the final product destined for production.
 These images would be very trimmed down and as minimalistic as possible specifically tailored for the application.